aaronburt/atlas/Reverse Proxy Self-Host/VPS Reverse Proxy via Tailscale.md

 ### Setting up Nginx Proxy Manager

-* First create a folder called Nginx
+* Begin by establishing a directory named "Nginx."
-* Inside create a file called docker-compose.yml with the contents of below (e.g. nano docker-compose.yml)
+* Within this directory, generate a file named "docker-compose.yml" and input the provided contents (e.g., using nano: `nano docker-compose.yml`).

 ```yml
 version: '3.8'